Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/getting_started_with_vin.rst

 ----------

 * Navigate to the folder containing the ``VIN.zip`` file on the system
-* Run ``tar -xf VIN.zip`` from a command line terminal (as an administrator) or double click the file and follow the prompts to extract the contents
+* Run ``tar -xf VIN.zip`` from a CLI session (as an administrator) or double click the file and follow the prompts to extract the contents
-* Navigate to the extracted folder and run ``msiexec /i VIN.msi`` from a command line terminal (as an administrator) or double click the file and follow the prompts to install the *VIN™*
+* Navigate to the extracted folder and run ``msiexec /i VIN.msi`` from a CLI session (as an administrator) or double click the file and follow the prompts to install the *VIN™*

 VMs and Cloud Based Systems